 Prior to Procedure

-Arrange for a ride to and from the procedure
+- Whether you need a ride to and from procedure

-Anesthesia may be used for deep pressure ulcers or other wounds.
+Anesthesia may be used for deep wounds.
 Local anesthesia will numb the area.
-General anesthesia will allow you to sleep through the procedure.
+General anesthesia will make you sleep.

 Description of Procedure